acend/go-basics-training/content/en/docs/getting-started/_index.md

 ### Install Go

-To install Go follow the official installation instructions under https://go.dev/doc/install.
-After the installation you can verify if everything works ok by running `go version` in a terminal.
+To install Go follow the official installation instructions at https://go.dev/doc/install.
+After the installation you can verify if everything works by running `go version` in a terminal.

 ### Editor